apify/apify-docs/docs/access_rights/organization_account.md

 Next, set the organization's name and click **Convert**.

 And that's it!
 Your personal account becomes the organization and you will be logged out automatically.
-You can now log into your new personal account with the same credentials as before.
+You can now log into your new personal account with the same credentials as you are currently logged in with.
+This applies to both **password** and **OAuth** methods.

 For information on [adding members and assigning roles]({{@link access_rights/organization_account/setup.md}}), see the Setup page.